 - All houses must be compliant by 1 January 2027

-Types of Smoke Alarms:
+Types of Smoke Alarms

-There are many types of smoke alarms but generally there are 2 types:
+There are many types of smoke alarms but generally, there are 2 types:

 - Photo Electric Smoke alarm – this alarm detects smouldering fires and is activated when particles enter a light chamber.
 The QFES recommends these type of smoke alarms are installed.
-The power source and interconnections of this type of smoke alarms vary:
+The power source and interconnections of this type of smoke alarm vary:

-- 240V with battery back up
+- 240V with re-chargeable battery backup

-- Battery operated with 10yr lithium battery
+- Battery operated with 10-year lithium battery

 - Battery operated with 9v replaceable battery